Standard Precautions, Transmission Based, Surgical Asepsis: NCLEX-RN

 Personal Protective Equipment

-The use of personal protective equipment protects the health care staff, clients and visitors against infections.
+The use of personal protective equipment protects the health care staff, clients, and visitors against infections.
 Personal protective equipment (PPE) is specialized equipment and attire that is used by employees in health care to protect against infections.
-Examples of personal protective equipment include gowns, gloves, masks, goggles and respirators.
+Examples of personal protective equipment include gowns, gloves, masks, goggles, and respirators.

-Some basic principles for donning and removing personal protective equipment include donning sterile gowns and gloves using surgical technique by touching only the sterile surfaces of these items with sterile hands.
+Some basic principles for donning and removing personal protective equipment include donning sterile gowns and gloves using the surgical technique by touching only the sterile surfaces of these items with sterile hands.
 For example, the first sterile glove is applied by touching the inside of the glove with the bare hand after which the second sterile glove is donned by holding the glove with the sterile gloved hand without touching any skin surfaces.

 Another basic principle includes removing used personal protective equipment by folding the item inside out and disposing of it in the proper receptacle.